puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 Naming
 -----

-Variable names are case-sensitive, and can include alphanumeric characters and underscores.
+Variable names are case-sensitive and can include alphanumeric characters and underscores.

 Qualified variable names are prefixed with the name of their scope and the `::` (double colon) namespace separator.
 (For example, the `$vhostdir` variable from the `apache::params` class would be `$apache::params::vhostdir`.)